Varian Medical Systems (VAR) Q3 2017 Results - Earnings Call Transcript

 Third, we're optimally positioned to grow in both developed and emerging markets, supported by our new product offerings and rapidly growing service and software businesses.

 And fourth, we have the discipline to drive profitable growth and improve liquidity, both of which strengthen our financial flexibility so that we can continue to invest in growth opportunities.
+Thanks for joining us today.

 Operator